issessions/Hosted-Challenge-Dev/readme.md

 - Challenges can have **resource limits**.
 Resource limits protect against user overuse and inefficient code by ensuring one resource-hungry challenge pod does not compromise the entire cluster.

 ### HAProxy
-HAProxy is "is a free, very fast and reliable solution offering high availability, load balancing, and proxying for TCP and HTTP-based applications."
-It:
+HAProxy is is a free, very fast and reliable solution offering proxying, load balancing, and rate limiting for TCP-based challenges:
-- Acts as a proxy to TCP-based challenges on Google Kubernetes Engine (GKE)
+- **Proxying**: it proxies traffic to TCP-based challenge pods exposed via a Kubernetes NodePort service object
-- Provides load balancing to the nodes in the cluster so that no single node is overwhelmed with connections
+- **Load Balancing**: it distributes traffic in a round robin fashion to GKE nodes so that no single node is overwhelmed with connections
-- Limits the number of simultaneous connections to TCP-based challenges
+- **Rate Limiting**: it limits the number of simultaneous connections per IP to challenges

 ### ingress-nginx
 Ingress-Nginx is a traffic management solution for Kubernetes applications.
-It is used to:
+It offers proxying, rate limiting, and session affinity enforcement for HTTP-based challenges.
-- Expose HTTP-based challenges to the internet
+- **Proxying:** it exposes HTTP-based challenges to the internet
-- Enforce session affinity
+- **Session Affinity**: it provides cookie-based session affinity for replicated, stateful web-based challenges
-- Limit the # of simultaneous connections and requests to HTTP-based challenges
+- **Rate Limiting**: it limits the # of simultaneous connections and requests to HTTP-based challenges

-## Assumptions
-This repository is associated with the **Chik-p** project and as such makes several assumptions:
-- Hosted challenges are packaged as Docker images.
-- You have a private multi-node GKE cluster behind a public HAProxy load balancer
-- You wish to deploy challenges that players connect to using netcat, ssh, or their web browser.
-- You wish to expose challenges to the outside world either using a **NodePort Service** for TCP-based challenges or **ingress-nginx** for HTTP-based challenges.

 ## General Organization

-At the root of this git repository, a directory is created for each **Challenge Category**.
-Each category folder contains a set of challenge folders representing individual challenges.
+At the root of this git repository, a directory is created for each challenge **category**.
+Each category folder may contain one or more subfolders representing individual challenges.

-For example, you might create a **Category folder** called “01-WEB”.
-Inside “01-WEB”, you can have a number of **challenge directories** such as “0x00-SQLInjection1” and “0x01-TreeTraversal”.
+For example, you can create a **category** folder called “01-WEB”.
+Inside “01-WEB”, you can have a number of **challenge** directories such as “0x00-SQLInjection1” and “0x01-TreeTraversal”.

 Each challenge directory must have the following structure:
-- **player_files (Optional)**: contains any files the challenge developer wishes to share with the players.
+- `player_files` (Optional): contains any files the challenge developer wishes to share with the players.
 	- Anything like a JSON dump, a binary, etc.
-- **documentation (Required)**: contains the challenge's documentation files including:
+- `documentation` (Required): contains the challenge's documentation files including:
-	- **manifest.yml (Required)**: contains challenge metadata including challenge name, author, category, point value, flags, dependencies, tags, as well as deployment information such as the GCP project, container registry address, and destination kubernetes namespace.
+	- `manifest.yml` (Required): contains challenge metadata including challenge name, author, category, point value, flags, dependencies, tags, as well as deployment information such as the GCP project, container registry address, and destination kubernetes namespace.
-	- **instructions.txt (Required)**: contains the challege's instructions or in other words, what students see on CTFd when they click a particular challenge.
+	- `instructions.txt` (Required): contains the challege's instructions or in other words, what students see on CTFd when they click a particular challenge.
-	- **hint.txt (Optional)**: contains a hint that can aid the player in solving the challenge.
+	- `hint.txt` (Optional): contains a hint that can aid the player in solving the challenge.
 The hint can be free or may have a cost associated with it.
 The cost is deducted from the team's total points.
-The hint_cost is not specified in hint.txt, only the hint itself.
-The hint_cost is specified using the "hint_cost" key in manifest.yml
+The hint_cost is not specified in `hint.txt`, only the hint itself.
+The hint_cost is specified using the `hint_cost` key in `manifest.yml`
-	- **solution.txt (Required)**: contains a detailed walkthrough of the challenge solution for mentors and/or students.
-Should contain the flags BUT CTFd will verify flag submissions based on what is in the “flags” keys in manifest.yml.
+	- `solution.txt` (Required): contains a detailed walkthrough of the challenge solution for mentors and/or students.
+Should contain the flag(s).CTFd, however, will verify flag submissions based on what is in the `flags` keys in `manifest.yml`.
-- **docker_images (Required)**: contains 1 directory per docker image associated with the challenge.
+- `docker_images` (Required): contains 1 directory per docker image associated with the challenge.
 For example, if a web challenge requires two services, a PHP application and a PostgreSQL database, the docker_images folder would contain a "php" directory and a "postgresql" directory.
 Each of these would contain a Dockerfile that pulls a PHP image and a PostreSQL image, respectively.
-- **resources.yml (Required)**: contains the Kubernetes objects associated with the challenge such as Deployment, Service, and Ingress objects.
+- `resources.yml` (Required): contains the Kubernetes objects associated with the challenge such as Deployment, Service, and Ingress objects.
-- **docker-compose.yml (Required)**: in addition to Kubernetes resources, we create a docker-compose deployment for each challenge for testing purposes.
+- `docker-compose.yml` (Required): in addition to Kubernetes resources, we create a docker-compose deployment for each challenge for testing purposes.
-- **quickstart (Required)**: simply give this script an IP and a port and it will deploy the challenge locally using specification in `docker-compose.yml`.
+- `quickstart` (Required): copy this script from one of the example challenges; it is used alongside `docker-compose.yml`.
+Simply give it an IP address and a port number and it will deploy the challenge locally using the specification defined in `docker-compose.yml`.

-Here is an example CTF with three categories and three hosted challenges, one in each category:
+Here is an example CTF with two categories and two hosted challenges, one in each category.
+Ignore `SYSADMIN/BASE-IMAGE` for now.
+It will be described later.

 ![Repository Structure](readme-images/repo-structure.png)

 ## Deployment Order

-Note the number at the beginning of each category and challenge folder.
-This number is used to force deployment scripts to deploy challenges in a specific order.

-This is important because CTFd requires a challenge to be present before another challenge marks it as a dependency.
+Note the number at the beginning of each **category** and **challenge** folder.
+This number is used to force deployment scripts to deploy challenges in a specific order; CTFd requires a challenge to be present before another challenge marks it as a dependency.

 For example, SQLInjection2 cannot refer to SQLInjection1 as dependency until SQLInjection1 is has been deployed to CTFd.

 ## Hardening Hosted Challenges

 Special care should be taken when developing hosted challenges.
-The challenge developer should as much as possible limit one player's ability to sabotage another player.
-This is especially important for challenges where players log into a live box shared by one or more teams.
+The challenge developer should do everything possible to limit one player's ability to sabotage another player.
+Hardening is especially important for challenges where players log into a live box shared by one or more teams.
 Hardening hosted challenges can include but is not limited to:
 - making certain locations read only.
 - removing undeeded or dangerous software.
-- removing any privilege escalation utilities.
+- removing privilege escalation utilities.
 - etc.

 ### SYSADMIN Base Image
-A hardened base image is provided for SYSADMIN challenges in the SYSADMIN category.
+A hardened base image is provided for **SYSADMIN** challenges in the SYSADMIN category.
 This image:
 - installs common Linux utilities and CTF tools
 - remove the ability to install software from the container
 - removes the SSH client
 - disallows root login via SSH
 - increases the maximum number of simultaneous SSH connections to the container
 - enables syslog and crond
+- deletes the bash history file every 2 mins to prevent players from seeing each other's commands.

 ## Provisioning Kubernetes Objects